ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 **Notes:**

 1. There was only a limited testing performed on 32-bit systems.
-2. The project must be possible to build on Windows platform under [Cygwin](https://www.cygwin.com/).
+2. The project is not yet possible to build on Windows platform even under [Cygwin](https://www.cygwin.com/).

 ##Building the project
 Building this project requires **gcc** version >= *4.9.1* and **cmake** version >= 2.8.12.2.